filiumbelli/Design-Patterns-In-Java/README.md

 # Design-Patterns-In-Java
-**Udemy design pattern course**, **Design patterns for dummies and headfirst design patterns are used. **
+Udemy design pattern course, **Design patterns for dummies and headfirst design patterns are used. **
-* _I have tried to merge the books and course._
-* Each pattern includes a step by step process and simple to-do list.